 To mitigate derivative counterparty credit risk, the Company has Credit Support Annexes in place with many of its counterparties (this includes the exchange of initial margin with certain noncentrally cleared, over-the-counter derivatives counterparties for in-scope products).
-In addition, guarantee arrangements are in place with members of MUFG.
+In addition, guarantee arrangements are in place with other members of the MUFG Group.
 Risk is managed net of these guarantees.
-An analysis of the Company's credit exposures is included in note 20.
+An analysis of the Company's credit exposures is included in Note 18.